LosFuzzys/LosTemplates/README.md

 ## Usage

 All the template logic is implemented in the `Makefile` at the root of every template folder.
-Every `M̀akefile` contains different targets, the most importants being:
+Every `Makefile` contains different targets, the most importants being:

 * all (default)